Radical centrism

-Radical centrism (also called the radical center, the radical centre or the radical middle) is a concept that arose in Western nations in the late 20th century.
+Radical centrism, also called the radical center, the radical centre, and the radical middle, is a concept that arose in Western nations in the late 20th century.
 The radical in the term refers to a willingness on the part of most radical centrists to call for fundamental reform of institutions.
 The centrism refers to a belief that genuine solutions require realism and pragmatism, not just idealism and emotion.

 One radical centrist text defines radical centrism as "idealism without illusions", a phrase originally from John F. Kennedy.
-This approach typically leads to endorsing evidence, rather than ideology, as the guiding principle.

-Radical centrists borrow ideas from the left and the right, often melding them together.
-Most support market-based solutions to social problems, with strong governmental oversight in the public interest.
+Radical centrists borrow ideas from the political left and the political right, often melding them.
+Most support market economy-based solutions to social problems, with strong governmental oversight in the public interest.
 There is support for increased global engagement and the growth of an empowered middle class in developing countries.
-In the US, many radical centrists work within the major political parties, but they also support independent or third-party initiatives and candidacies.
+In the United States, many radical centrists work within the major political parties; they also support independent or third-party initiatives and candidacies.

 One common criticism of radical centrism is that its policies are only marginally different from conventional centrist policies.
 Some observers see radical centrism as primarily a process of catalyzing dialogue and fresh thinking among polarized people and groups.

 Influences and precursors

 Some influences on radical centrist political philosophy are not directly political.
 Robert C. Solomon, a philosopher with radical-centrist interests, identifies a number of philosophical concepts supporting balance, reconciliation or synthesis, including Confucius' concept of ren, Aristotle's concept of the mean, Desiderius Erasmus's and Michel de Montaigne's humanism, Giambattista Vico's evolutionary vision of history, William James' and John Dewey's pragmatism, and Aurobindo Ghose's integration of opposites.

 However, most commonly cited influences and precursors are from the political realm.
 For example, British radical-centrist politician Nick Clegg considers himself an heir to political theorist John Stuart Mill, former Liberal Prime Minister David Lloyd George, economist John Maynard Keynes, social reformer William Beveridge and former Liberal Party leader Jo Grimond.
+The single tax movement and subsequent Georgist movement begun by 19th century journalist and political theorist Henry George with his landmark work Progress and Poverty has long attracted thinkers and activists from all sides of the political spectrum.
 In his book Independent Nation (2004), John Avlon discusses precursors of 21st-century U.S. political centrism, including President Theodore Roosevelt, Supreme Court Justice Earl Warren, Senator Daniel Patrick Moynihan, Senator Margaret Chase Smith, and Senator Edward Brooke.
 Radical centrist writer Mark Satin points to political influences from outside the electoral arena, including communitarian thinker Amitai Etzioni, magazine publisher Charles Peters, management theorist Peter Drucker, city planning theorist Jane Jacobs and futurists Heidi and Alvin Toffler.
 Satin calls Benjamin Franklin the radical middle's favorite Founding Father since he was "extraordinarily practical", "extraordinarily creative" and managed to "get the warring factions and wounded egos to transcend their differences".